Sea Squirt (Clubbed Tunicate)

 The Styela Advisory Group was disbanded in March 2008 and the Top of the North Marine Biosecurity Partnership was set up to focus on operational activities based on pathway management.
 This allowed the partnership to address the spread of a range of known and unknown non-indigenous species in our waters, rather than focus energy on a single species.

 A number of additional partnerships and programmes focus on managing international and domestic marine pathways.

-Public education campaigns targeting boaties and other marine users and encouraging them to keep their vessels and equipment clean and anti-fouled are currently underway.
+Public education campaigns targeting boaties and other marine users and encouraging them to keep their vessels and equipment clean and anti-fouled have been carried out.

 - Delay in Sea Squirt Surveillance in Whakatane - 7 December 2005